hondahmd/0g-doc/docs/0G DA/glossary.md

 ## Data Packaging

-**Blob:** Blobs are the fundamental unit of data posted to 0GDA by users.
+**Blob:** Blobs are the fundamental unit of data posted to 0G DA by users.

 **Batch:** Batch is an aggregated data of multiple blobs together with the KZG commitments to each blob.